 In fact, the Ivy League was founded in 1954 as an East Coast athletic league.
-Certainly, all eight member universities have global recognition for their prestige and high levels of academic rigour.
-However, they are not necessarily the eight best universities in the US.
-Within the Ivy League, different universities have different strengths, and there are of course other universities that aren’t part of the Ivy League that are equally as prestigious and well endowed, such as Stanford and MIT.
+Certainly, all eight member universities have global recognition for their reputation and high levels of academic rigour.
+However, they are not necessarily the eight best universities in the U.S. Within the Ivy League, different universities have different strengths, and there are, of course, other universities that aren’t part of the Ivy League that are equally as prestigious and well-endowed, such as Stanford and MIT.

 If you have a strong academic track record, a wide range of interests, and a thirst for knowledge, then you should consider applying to an Ivy League university.
 However, definitely do not apply to a university simply because it is part of the Ivies.
 This is a rather outdated view, given that there are many equally prestigious schools outside of the group that may be better suited for you.
 Rather than looking at the Ivy League as a single unit, do a deep dive into each university to see which ones actually interest you.
 The eight member universities, while all excellent, vary greatly.

-- Course of study: liberal arts vs core curriculum.
+Course of study: liberal arts versus core curriculum.
 Some universities, such as Brown, are dedicated to the liberal arts.
 Brown has an ‘open curriculum’ which means there are no required classes that students must take in order to graduate.
 Students simply have to graduate with enough credits in their major speciality — referred to as a concentration.
 Other universities, such as Columbia, pride themselves on their core curriculum, where students have to take classes across all disciplines, in addition to their major.

-The university’s location: do you want the big city feel like New York or do you want to experience a student town like Princeton?
+The university’s location and student culture: Do you want the big city feel like New York or do you want to experience a student town like Princeton?

-- Housing and tuition fees.
-This is a conversation you’ll want to have with your parents to see which budget suits you best.
+Housing and tuition fees: This is a conversation you’ll want to have as a family to see which budget suits you best.
 Bear in mind that admissions are not need-blind for international students at most of the Ivies, with the exception of Harvard, Princeton and Yale.
 This means that if you apply for financial aid at any of the other Ivies, it will be a factor that the admissions officers keep in mind when making a decision on your application.
-When you are applying, be sure to know which schools are need-blind for international students and which aren’t so you don’t restrict your options later on.
+When you are applying, be sure to know which schools are need-blind for international students and which aren’t so you don’t restrict your options later.

 Benefits of attending an Ivy:

-The benefits of attending an Ivy are numerous, however, bear in mind that not all of them are exclusive to the Ivies.
+The benefits of studying at an Ivy are numerous, however, keep in mind that not all of them are exclusive to these schools.
 Below are a few core benefits:

-- There are many networking events for Ivy League and equivalent universities before and after graduation around the world
+- There are many networking events for the Ivy League and equivalent universities before and after graduation around the world.

-- The Ivies have a strong alumni network spread across the globe which you can tap into for internships, jobs or even making friends when you move to a new city!
+- The Ivies have a strong alumni network spread across the globe which you can tap into for internships, jobs and making friends when you move to a new city!

 - The large endowments of the Ivy League universities allow them to maintain beautiful sprawling campuses.